Skylar-Harvey/lyrics-genre-emotion-analysis/code/pipeline walkthrough.md

 - "language" --> "Language"

 `df_list[2] = df_spot60k.rename(columns={"song":"Song_Name","text":'Lyrics'})`
-This renames the "song" and "text" columns of the "df_spot60k" dataframe to be "Song_Name" and "Lyrics" respectivly.
+This renames the "song" and "text" columns of the "df_spot60k" dataframe to be "Song_Name" and "Lyrics" respectively.

 ```
 df_list[3] = df_genius.rename(columns={